metio/seb/content/posts/chezmoi-gpg.md

 - gpg
 ---

 [chezmoi](https://www.chezmoi.io/) can use various external tools to [keep data private](https://www.chezmoi.io/docs/how-to/#keep-data-private).
 I prefer to use [gpg](https://www.gnupg.org/) since that is already installed/configured on my system anyway.
-In order to configure it, just set yourself as the recipient like this:
+To configure it, just set yourself as the recipient like this:

 ```toml
 [gpg]